kzu/kzu.github.io/_posts/2015-05-17-xplat-msbuild.md

 ---
 title: "Bootstrapping Cross Platform MSBuild with XBuild and NuGet"
+excerpt: |
-description: "Now that MSBuild is open source and cross-platform, you easily bootstrap it via XBuild and NuGet to build on a Mac/*nix too."
+	Now that MSBuild is open source and cross-platform, you easily bootstrap it via XBuild and NuGet to build on a Mac/*nix too.
 tags: [msbuild, xbuild, nuget]
 ---
 I have to admit I'm a fan of MSBuild.
 Not necessarily a fan of the file format,